-All the same, probiotics aren't a digestive cure-all: they haven't been found to be effective in treating irritable bowel syndrome, among other chronic ailments.
-Like most other supplements that are actually effective, they're useful in very specific circumstances, but it's not necessary to continually take them on a daily basis.
+All the same, probiotics aren't a digestive cure-all: They haven't been found to be effective in treating irritable bowel syndrome, among other chronic ailments.
+Like most other supplements that are actually effective, they can be useful in very specific circumstances, but it's not necessary to continually take them on a daily basis.

 This has been borne out in a number of studies.
 A 2011 review [PDF] that considered 13 therapeutic studies—in which patients who'd just come down with the common cold were given zinc supplements, and compared to those who'd been given a placebo—found that the mineral significantly reduced the duration of the cold, and also made symptoms less severe.
-So if you feel a cold coming on, avoid overdosing on vitamin C, but take a zinc lozenge or pill to get better sooner.
+So if you feel a cold coming on, avoid overdosing on vitamin C, but you might want to try a zinc lozenge or pill to feel better sooner.